• Skip to primary navigation

 This water can be enjoyed with so many different foods, from heavier winter to lighter summer meals.
 Here are some suggestions:

-• With Italian Chicken Cutlets over a bed of pasta with a simple side salad
+Serve with Italian Chicken Cutlets over a bed of pasta and Hearty Marinara with a simple side salad.

-• With some Roasted Cherry Tomatoes on the Vine on a charcuterie board or cheese plate for brunch with friends
+Try it alongside some Roasted Cherry Tomatoes on the Vine on a charcuterie board or cheese plate for brunch with friends.

-• Alongside Chicken Pastina Soup to feel warmed and hydrated
+Pour a glass to have with Chicken Pastina Soup to feel warmed and hydrated.

 If you're looking for more fruit-infused waters, try these: